Podchaser Logo

 view of sex and gender, the idea that

-sex and gender are interchangeable and
+sex and gender are interchangeable, and

 22:10

-men and women are fundamentally different,
+men and women are fundamentally different, which

 22:12

-which the researchers note may lead
+the researchers note may lead

 22:14

-to discrimination toward women and gender,
+to discrimination toward women and gender

 non-conforming people.
-The whole world is
+The whole

-bowing at the altar of transgenderism
+world is bowing at the altar of transgenderism

 22:22

-But now what they're saying is you can't say
+of the population.
+But now what they're

-should scare you.
-This is your
+you.
+Okay?
+This is your tax dollars at work

 22:32